Enhanced Feature Learning via Regularisation: Integrating Neural Networks and Kernel Methods: Computing the Estimator

 In this section, we focus on the square loss $\ell(y, y^\prime) = \frac{1}{2} (y - y^\prime)^2$, which allows for explicit computations.
 However, the method can be extended to other loss functions using gradient-based techniques, \citep[see][Chapter 5]{francis_book}.
 Recalling Equation~\eqref{eq:final_kernel} and the penalties described in Section~\ref{sec:other_penalties}, the optimisation problem we aim to solve is

 where $K = \frac{1}{m} \sum_{j=1}^m K^{(w_j)}$ and $\Omega_{{ \rm weights}}$ represents any of the penalties from Section~\ref{sec:other_penalties}.

-To solve this problem, we alternate between minimisation with respect to $\alpha$ and $c$, which is done in closed-form, and minimisation with respect to $w_1, \ldots, w_m$ which is done using one step of proximal gradient descent.
+To solve this problem, we alternate between exact minimisation with respect to $\alpha$ and $c$, which is done in closed-form, and one improvement step for the minimisation with respect to $w_1, \ldots, w_m$ which is done using one step of proximal gradient descent.
+This corresponds to minimizing with respect to the $w_1, \ldots, w_m$ the infimum with respect to $c$ and $\alpha$.